The Boy on the Bus

 Before I knew it, I was off of that bus and onto another.
 The fierce bustle of that terminal felt appropriate.
 There was no sensible way to split paths after such a jarring experience.
 My friend Davíd, a videographer by trade, even noted that my kneeling hug and exchange of goodbyes with mother and son made him tug for his camera.
 This doesn’t surprise me.
 My emotions were raw with that child.
 They were strong.
 His smile, the soft one that is hard to earn yet speaks of understanding far beyond his years, will not soon to be forgotten.

 As the day’s transportation came to an end, my head immediately wandered to the months’ worth of insulin sitting in the fridge.
 A long table was filled with two-dozen friends, who paused their laughter as they realized my quiet.
 As I started to explain the day’s experience, it registered how quickly my community has always been there to engage in conversations supporting my fascinations and frustrations with this disease.
-These two things, insulin in the fridge and friends who are keen to listen, may make me the most fortunate Type 1 in Panamá.
+These two things, insulin in the fridge and friends who are keen to listen, may make me the most fortunate type 1 in Panamá.

-No one’s relationship with this disease is easy, but you must consider something: by reading this article you are among the most fortunate of diabetics out there.
+No one’s relationship with this disease is easy, but you must consider something: by reading this article you are among the most fortunate of people with diabetes out there.
 Our struggles, as agonizing as they are, are a dream to many.
 Being tuned into the BT1 community gives us privileges that many people sitting in the comforts of developed nations forget are not universal.
-When I started transferring these words from the crumpled pages of my notebook to my computer, the debacle of a New York restaurant’s sign stating that people with diabetes couldn’t do shots in public was the forefront of Type 1 news.
+When I started transferring these words from the crumpled pages of my notebook to my computer, the debacle of a New York restaurant’s sign stating that people with diabetes couldn’t do shots in public was the forefront of type 1 news.
 I searched and got the story, then immediately turned to a friend for advice.
 How was I to address strong rallying cries for restaurant signs when the realities I am surrounded by hold so much more severity?

 It’s funny how quick we were able to get caught in the back and forth about the sign.
 As a waitress, she had experienced needles being left on tables numerous times, even with returning customers who were asked to dispose of them.
 She felt there was shared responsibility and that people with diabetes weren’t always keeping up their end of the deal.
 That makes a sign seem a bit more appropriate.
 What about public places needing to have needle receptacles in bathrooms?
 I guess it could be convenient, but throwing them in my backpack makes just as much sense and saves a lot of hassle for others.
 Right now, I don’t know where I stand on these things.
 Many of you probably have thought-out opinions about these subjects.
 Your ideas for solutions may be fueled with negative emotion, but you give them time regardless.
 Why?
 Those issues are approachable.
 A curly headed toddler with a controllable disease who cannot stay healthy due to lack of resources is not nearly as so.